Reliability: encouraging the right amount of investment in the power system's long term capacity

 In December 2018 we published a final report for our Review into the coordination of generation and transmission investment.
 The report recommends a comprehensive reform package to improve the coordination of investment in electricity generation and transmission to help protect consumers from paying too much.

 Also in December 2018 the Reliability Panel published a draft determination for its Review of the Frequency operating standard review.
-On the advice of AEMO, the Panel maintained the existing settings in the FOS in relation to these issues, noting that the immediate priority is the joint AEMC-AEMO frequency control work plan.
+On the advice of AEMO, the Panel maintained the existing settings in the frequency operating standard in relation to these issues, noting that the immediate priority is the joint AEMC-AEMO frequency control work plan.

 In November 2018 we made a final rule making generators to give at least three years’ notice before closing.